 Time spent rehearsing & memorizing random facts without understanding the context behind them is counter productive.
 I know some students want a hundred or more practice questions.
 This is really a waste of time as you will spend so much time practicing questions that you will be missing out the opportunity to learn why the answers are wrong or right.
-Also there is the problem that the questions and answers on many question site are just WRONG and are actually memorizing rubbish.
+Also there is the problem that the questions and answers on many question site are just WRONG and the student ends up memorizing rubbish.

 Remember that the objective is a productive career, with respect and a good income.
 A profitable career comes from demonstrating advanced understanding and insights (not memorization of random facts).
 How to achieve that is not always obvious to some students.
 That is why we produced the AWS Exam Prep Guide (also useful for other vendor exams).

 Focus on the knowledge, understanding and insight that you can get by researching each question.
 Don't try to practice and memorize questions as a way to pass the exam.